 • LAN Status Icons - The LAN Status icons (LAN 1, LAN 2 and LAN 3) provide a quick view of each LAN's Status.
 Each LAN icon is highlighted in blue when a device is plugged into it.
-By selecting a LAN icon, the additional information in Figure 4-5 is shown, displaying the "Link Status" and allowing for ENABLE / DISABLE of the Power over Ethernet (PoE) for that LAN.
+By selecting a LAN icon, the additional information in Error!
+Reference source not found. is shown, displaying the "Link Status" and allowing for turning the Power over Ethernet (PoE) ON or OFF for that LAN, as well as enabling or disabling the PAN port.
+Only LAN 2 and 3 can be disabled.
+LAN port 1 is always enabled to prevent a situation where the terminal cannot be accessed.
+Changes will only take effect once SAVE CHANGES is selected.

-Figure 4-5 Quick Link - LAN 1 Status (LAN 2 and LAN 3 similar)
+Figure 4-5 Quick Link - LAN 1 and Lan 2 Status (LAN 3 similar)